fosslight/fosslight-guide-en/scanner/3_dependency.md

   - Unity : Library/PackageManager/ProjectCache
 ```

+- Android (gradle)
+  - If the module name is not the default 'app', you must run it by specifying the module name with the '-n' option. (fosslight_dependency -n {module_name})
 - Swift package manager
   - Exceptionally, you can run "fosslight_dependency -m swift -t {token} command in the path where {Projectname}.xcodeproj file is located.
   - Then it can find the 'Package.resolved' file in {Projectname}.xcodeproj/project.xcworkspace/xcshareddata/swiftpm and run automatically.